SystemsLab-Sapienza/ParallelLives/README.md

 **How to produce the administrative dataset:**

-1- Download the folder cleaned_resources.
+1- Download the folder cleaned_resources and untar "cleaned_datasets_rirs.tar.xz".

 2- Run close_span_per_rir.py.